cjdelisle/cjdns/README.md

 On both platforms, installing [Node.js](http://nodejs.org/), although preferable, is not strictly necessary.
-If Node.js is unavailable or an unacceptable version, it will be downloaded and built in the source tree.
+If Node.js is unavailable or an unacceptable version, it will be downloaded and installed in the source tree.

 #### Debian-based distro: